Teckk2/hydeout/_posts/2020-08-15-DIVA-Setup.md

 <br>• **apt-get install sqlite3**

-<br> We are done with all the setup now, let's start some action now.
+<br> We are done with all the setup, let's do some action now.

 <p class="message">
   ~ Hack the World and Stay Noob